Exponential growth of colored HOMFLY-PT homology: Colored HOMFLY-PT homology

-Here and in the following, we use the suggestive shorthand $\langle \X_1 \cup \cdots \cup \X_{a} = \X_{a+1} \cup \cdots \cup \X_{a+b}\rangle$ for ideals of the form $ \langle e_i(\X_1 \cup \cdots \cup \X_{a}) - e_i(\X_{a+1} \cup \cdots \cup \X_{a+b})| i>0 \rangle$ which have the effect of identifying polynomials in the respective alphabets in the quotient ring. \end{exa} The reader may recall the description of the bimodules in Example~\ref{exa-bimodules} from \cite{RW}.
-There, Rose and the author use these bimodules as a computational shortcut to relate the (deformed) link homologies constructed in foam 2-categories with the original construction using matrix factorizations \cite{KR1, Yon, Wu1, Wu2}.
+\begin{rem} In \cite{RW}, Rose and the author have used the singular Soergel bimodules from Example~\ref{exa-bimodules} to relate the (deformed) link homologies constructed in foam 2-categories with the original construction using matrix factorizations \cite{KR1, Yon, Wu1, Wu2}.
 More precisely, we show that, under favourable circumstances\footnote{In the absence of oriented cycles in the web.}, the matrix factorizations assigned to webs in this construction are essentially determined by the bimodules $\Dec(\cdot)$ via the process of stabilization.
 Similarly, homomorphisms of matrix factorizations are then determined by the corresponding bimodule maps.
-For details, see \cite[Section 4.4]{RW} and the references therein, in particular \cite{Bec, CM2, CM, Web1}.
+For details, see \cite[Section 4.4]{RW} and the references therein, in particular \cite{Bec, CM2, CM, Web1}. \end{rem}

-In \cite[Section 4.4]{RW} we also provide a dictionary for translating foams into homomorphisms between the decoration bimodules of their domain and co-domain webs.
-With respect to the notation in Example~\ref{exa-bimodules} we let $\Dec$ associate bimodule homomorphisms to foams via the assignment:

-Here $\bar{f}$ denotes an element of a quotient ring represented by a polynomial $f$, $\pi_{\lambda}^{\W}$ denotes the Schur polynomial in the alphabet $\W$ corresponding to the Young diagram $\lambda$, $\hat{\lambda}$ denotes the dual of its complementary diagram, $P(a,b)$ is the set of Young diagrams fitting into a box of size $a\times b$ and its maximal element is $b^a$.
+The main tool from \cite[Section 4.4]{RW} that we need in the following is that $\Dec$ extends to a 2-functor from the 2-category of foams to the 2-category of singular Soergel bimodules.
+We have already described that on the level of 1-morphisms, the 2-functor $\Dec$ sends the web $W$ to the decoration bimodule $\Dec(W)$.
+On the level of 2-morphisms, $\Dec$ sends foams to the bimodule homomorphisms specified as follows with respect to the notation in Example~\ref{exa-bimodules}: